ubicucsd/crash_course/source/11_Challenge2.md

 ## Problem 1
 Find the 100th Fibonacci number (without Googling!).

 You may try to write a recursive solution, but it will not run in time.
-Perhaps this[https://www.topcoder.com/community/competitive-programming/tutorials/dynamic-programming-from-novice-to-advanced/] can help?
+Perhaps [this](https://www.topcoder.com/community/competitive-programming/tutorials/dynamic-programming-from-novice-to-advanced/) can help?

 ## Problem 2
 In the lab, you're often not going to be given an explanation (such as provided above) of how to perform a task.
 This challenge will test your ability to use your resources (internet, documentation, etc.) to extend phylogenetic analysis given only input and output.

-**Input**
-Many times, phylogenetic trees are exported as XML files.
+**In:** Many times, phylogenetic trees are exported as XML files.
 XML stands for eXtensible Markup Language, and is used in a wide range of applications that require storage or transport of data in a structured fashion.
 Provided are two XML files, `single.xml`, containing one phylogenetic tree, and `many.xml`, containing many different phylogenetic trees.

 (They'll be downloaded with different names than many or single)
 [many.xml](https://github.com/biopython/biopython/blob/master/Tests/PhyloXML/phyloxml_examples.xml)
 [single.xml](https://github.com/biopython/biopython/blob/master/Tests/PhyloXML/apaf.xml)

-**Output**
-When your program is executed, the following should be printed to the terminal for every tree (from both files):
+**Out:** When your program is executed, the following should be printed to the terminal for every tree (from both files):
 * [Tree Name] or "Unnamed"
 * [Tree Description] or "No description"
 * [Phylogenetic tree ordered with deepest clades* on top]